Polydile/dile-components/docs/components/dile-avatar.md

 ----------------|-------------|---------
 --dile-avatar-size | The size of the avatar | 36px
---dile-avatar-background-color | background color for the avatar | --dile-secondary-color or #ddd --dile-avatar-color | Color for the initial letter | #888 --dile-avatar-font-family | Initial font family | Arial, sans-serif
+--dile-avatar-background-color | background color for the avatar | --dile-secondary-color or #ddd --dile-avatar-color | Color for the initial letter |--dile-on-secondary-color or #888 --dile-avatar-font-family | Initial font family | Arial, sans-serif